tlevine/www.thomaslevine.com/content/socrata.md

 ---
 tag: socrata
+title: Meta-data-portal
 ---
-### Data portal usage analysis
-This one time, I downloaded all of the Socrata datasets and analyzed them.
+This one time, I downloaded all 80,000 of Socrata's datasets and analyzed them.